Unveiling the spectral morphological division of fast radio bursts with CHIME/FRB Catalog 2: Abstract

 \section{Abstract}

-Fast radio bursts (FRBs) are commonly divided into repeating and apparently non-repeating sources, but whether these represent distinct physical populations remains uncertain.
-In this work, we apply an unsupervised machine learning methods combining Uniform Manifold Approximation and Projection (UMAP) with density-based clustering to analyze CHIME/FRB Catalog 2.
-We find that FRBs remain primarily separated into two clusters in the multi-dimensional parameter space, with a recall of 0.94 for known repeaters, indicating strong robustness.
-Consistent with Catalog 1 analyses, we confirm that the spectral morphology parameter, specifically spectral running remains the key discriminator between the two populations, indicating that narrowband emission is an intrinsic and persistent property of repeating FRBs.
-With the enlarged Catalog 2 sample, we further identify a stable subclass of atypical repeaters (about 6\% of repeating bursts) that are broadband, shorter in duration, and more luminous, resembling non-repeating bursts.
-The Nonrepeater-like cluster also shows higher inferred energies and dispersion measures, consistent with a scenario in which apparently non-repeating FRBs may result from observational incompleteness, with low-energy repeating bursts remaining undetected.
-Our results provide new statistical evidence for a physical connection between repeating and non-repeating FRBs.
+Fast radio bursts (FRBs) are commonly classified into repeating and apparently nonrepeating sources, yet whether this distinction reflects intrinsically different physical populations remains uncertain.
+Using the Second CHIME/FRB Catalog, we apply an unsupervised machine learning framework combining Uniform Manifold Approximation and Projection (UMAP) with density-based clustering to investigate the intrinsic structure of the FRB population in a multi-dimensional parameter space.
+We find that FRBs are primarily separated into two robust clusters dominated by spectral morphology.
+One cluster is characterized by narrowband emission and longer durations, while the other exhibits relatively broadband spectra and shorter burst timescales.
+This classification scheme achieves a recall of 0.94 for known repeaters.
+Within the repeating population, we further identify a stable subclass of atypical repeaters that are broadband, shorter in duration, and more luminous, resembling nonrepeating bursts.
+Furthermore, broadband nonrepeaters exhibit systematically higher dispersion measures (by approximately 200 $\text{pc cm}^{-3}$) and isotropic luminosities approximately an order of magnitude larger than those of repeating FRBs.
+Without invoking catastrophic progenitor scenarios, these differences are naturally explained by instrumental sensitivity limits and distance-dependent selection effects.
+Our results provide new statistical evidence for a physical connection between repeating and nonrepeating FRBs.